US Elections ~ Nebraska

 A majority of 270 electoral votes is required to elect the President.

 2019 | On Your Ballot:

-See the 2019 Nebraska Races, Court Judges & Ballot Measures you will be voting on: [ click here ].
+See all your 2019 Nebraska Races, Court Judges & Ballot Measures: [ click here ].

 (Type in your address, then click "Check My Races."
 This will show you everything you'll vote on.)